Study Abroad - FAQ’s for Study Abroad

 Why study abroad?

 Studying abroad can be the most rewarding, exciting and challenging experience in your college career.
 It complements and enhances your academic and student life experience at the University of Maine.
+Visit Understand Study Abroad for more information.

 How much does Study Abroad cost?